Ungerer221/Ideation-Term4-Project/README.md

 **Frontend:**

+React is the code frame work I have decided to use for the building of this web app

 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)

-React is the code frame work i have decided to use for the building of this web app

 **Backend:**

+The database services used in this project are

 ![Firebase](https://img.shields.io/badge/firebase-%23039BE5.svg?style=for-the-badge&logo=firebase)